RasmussenLab/vamb/README.md

 This is for developers who want to be able to edit Python files and have the changes show up directly in the running command:

 ```
-# clone the desired branch from the repository, here master
+# clone the desired branch from the repository, here master, but you can clone a release as well
 git clone https://github.com/jakobnissen/vamb -b master

-# dev install
 cd vamb
 pip install -e .
 ```